 About the Textiles Facilities

-The Dye Lab includes a large-scale light exposure table for screens as well as gas stoves for use with both chemical and natural dyes, a closed-ventilation system for dye mixing, and a wash-out sink.
+The Dye Lab includes a large-scale light exposure table for silk screens as well as gas stoves for use with both chemical and natural dyes, a closed-ventilation system for dye mixing, and a wash-out sink.
 In summer, students often work outside on the adjacent balcony, where they enjoy sweeping views of the Bay Area hills.

 Fiber Sculpture Studio